 Remember that the exhaust fumes from any gasoline (or any other internal combustion type) engine are very poisonous if discharged in a closed room, but are not dangerous when well mixed in outside air.
-If the power plant is installed indoors, you must make provisions to carry the engine exhaust gas safely outdoors.
-(See "Exhaust Installation.")
+If the power plant is installed indoors, you must make provisions to carry the engine exhaust gas safely outdoors, as instructed in the following section, "exhaust installation."